Holland Park Artist Residency 2026

 Exhibition continues to 19 September.

-Open to public and by appointment
+Open to the public and by appointment

 Anna May, Rainbow 2026.